 Laser Rosacea Treatment

 Rosacea is a chronic but common skin condition.
-Many people who suffer from rosacea are not aware that this is the condition they have but it affects up to 10% of the population.
-Rosacea usually affects the face, cheeks, nose, chin or forehead, causing redness and the formation of small, pus-filled bumps similar to acne.
+Many people who suffer from rosacea are not aware that they have the condition.
+Surprisingly, it affects about 10% of the population.
+Rosacea can appear on the face, cheeks, nose, chin or forehead, and causes redness and the formation of small, pus-filled bumps similar to acne.
 It can occasionally spread further to the neck, chest, scalp or ears.
+Leading to a feeling of self-consciousness for the people experiencing it.

-Rosacea can affect men but more commonly appears for fair-skinned women ranging from 30 to 60 years old.
+Rosacea can affect men but more commonly appears for fair-skinned women between the ages of 30 to 60-years-old.
 It is most frequent in people with a family history of the condition and often appears for the first time during menopause.
+However, some women still experience the skin condition at a much younger age.

 Triggers of Rosacea